 Not only is this salad pretty to look at, but it also packs a big nutritional punch!
 Thanks to the swiss chard, this vibrant salad is filled to the top with properties that help enhance and prolong our health.
 The Swiss chard in this salad contains inorganic nitrates, and studies have even shown that a diet rich in inorganic nitrate, a substance found in dark leafy greens, may lead to a lowering of blood pressure and improved endothelial function (1).
 The health of the inner lining of our blood vessels is important, especially as we age.
 Consuming foods like Swiss chard will help keep our bodies running at optimum levels and can help stop diseases like hypertension, diabetes, and cardiovascular disease.

 In addition to this salad’s many health benefits, it’s great when served with other dishes.
-For further inspiration, try pairing this beautiful salad with our mouth-watering Grilled Cheese with Avocado and Sun-Dried Tomatoes for a heartier meal, or add some Zesty Grilled Chicken on top for some added protein.
+For further inspiration, try pairing this beautiful salad with our mouth-watering Grilled Cheese with Avocado and Sun-Dried Tomatoes for a heartier meal!
 With so much flavor and nutritional qualities, we are sure this recipe will become a staple for years to come!

 In a large mixing bowl, add chard, carrots, beet, and red onion, and toss to combine.
 Set aside.